(Pocket-lint) - The Android skin - that software layer that manufacturers plaster over the top of Android - has always been a controversial thing.

 The Samsung Galaxy S with TouchWiz was immediately likened to the iPhone, following many of the same skeuomorphic design leads, but Samsung continued with TouchWiz until the name was dropped in favour of Samsung Experience UX, and more recently One UI.
 But there has been a clear evolution from the first Galaxy S to the most recent devices.

 Around the same time as the growth of Android, Samsung was working on its own Bada and Tizen devices.
 Commentators said at the time - and still do - that Samsung was working on its own platform to reduce the risk of committing to Google's Android entirely.
-That is still evident today: Samsung pushing Bixby as an alternative to Google Assistant and continuing to modify Android wholeheartedly on each device it releases is a clear signal of how Samsung wants to own the experience, rather than just be another manufacturer.
+That might have abated somewhat with Samsung in 2021 sitting closer to Google than ever before.

 Meanwhile in China a different market was developing.
 Xiaomi considers itself to be a software company first and MIUI is its child.
 First launched in 2010 - around the same time as other Android skins - the MIUI ROM was made available for a wide range of devices from other manufacturers - Samsung, Sony, HTC - while also running on Xiaomi's own phones, which also included additional Mi services.